-FRTC, Nvidia Profile Inspector and RTSS works great with FreeSync / G-Sync to eliminate screen tearing and stuttering, but RTSS is a bit better, both in terms of stability and performance, and has lowest input lag.
-So, I think it is better to use RTSS for limiting frame rate in games compared to other technologies.
-However, you can avoid RTSS with high CPU intensive games, if you are facing stuttering issue with it.
+FRTC, Nvidia Profile Inspector, and RTSS work great with FreeSync / G-Sync to eliminate screen tearing and stuttering, but RTSS is a bit better, both in terms of stability and performance, and has the lowest input lag.
+So, I think it is better to use RTSS for limiting the frame rate in games compared to other technologies.
+However, you can avoid RTSS with high CPU-intensive games, if you are facing stuttering issues with it.

 RTSS vs In-Game Limiter

 There is absolutely no doubt that In-Game Limiter is the best way to limit FPS in games because it does not introduce any input lag or additional latency.
 This is because the in-game frame rate limiter works at the game engine level and can regulate the frame rate internally at the source, while RTSS is a CPU level limiter that has to intercept frames in between, and has some slight overhead of 1 FPS or so.
 However, it is still better than driver-level FPS limiters such as FRTC and Nvidia Profile Inspector.
 So, if a game has In-Game Limiter then it should be preferred over others for best performance as long as you are not facing issues with it.